Ibn al-Khatib: Biography

-Ibn al-Khatib was born at Loja, near Granada.
+Ibn al-Khatib was born at Loja, Granada.
 Shortly after his birth, his father was appointed to a high post at the court of Emir Ismail I in Granada.
 After his father and older brother were killed in the Battle of Río Salado in 1340, Ibn al-Khatib was hired to work as a secretary for his former teacher Ibn al-Jayyab, vizier to Emir Yusuf I. Following Ibn al-Jayyab's early death from the plague, Ibn al-Khatib became vizier and head of the emiri chancery, serving also in diplomatic roles in the courts of Andalusi and Maghrebi rulers.

-For much of his life he was vizier at the court of the Sultan of Granada, Muhammed V. He spent two periods in exile in the Marinid empire; (between 1360 and 1362, and 1371–74, he resided variously at Ceuta, Tlemcen and Fes).
-In 1374, he was imprisoned for 'Zandaqa (heresy).
-He was sentenced to death by suffocation.
+For much of his life he was vizier at the court of the Sultan of Granada, Muhammed V. He spent two periods in exile in the Marinid empire (between 1360 and 1362 and 1371–74).
+He resided variously at Ceuta, Tlemcen and Fes).
+In 1374, he was imprisoned for zandaqa ("heresy") and was sentenced to death by suffocation.
 Earlier and modern historians have speculated that his many private and political feuds with the Emirs of Granada belonging to the Nasrid dynasty were probably the main factors in his treatment and execution.
 His body was burned before being buried at Bab Mahruq, a city gate in Fes.